hegdepavankumar/cisco-asa-firewall-training/README.md

 # Telegram Group : [click here to join](https://t.me/resourcehub1)
 🔒 Secure Networks | 🌐 Industry-Ready Skills | 🚀 Career Advancement <br>

 Welcome to our comprehensive Cisco ASA Firewall Training – the ultimate guide to mastering the art of network security.
-Whether you're a beginner looking to understand the basics or an experienced professional seeking advanced configurations, our hands-on course is tailored just for you.
+Whether you're a beginner looking to understand the basics or an experienced professional seeking advanced configurations, our hands-on course is tailored just for you. <br>

+## 🌐 **Attention Cisco Enthusiasts!**

+- Looking for free Cisco images for EVE-NG or GNS3?
+Dive into a treasure trove of high-quality Cisco images for seamless network simulations.
+Access them for free at [this link](https://github.com/hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG).

+- Additionally, VMware Workstation Pro licenses are available here!
+Explore a world of virtualization possibilities. [click here to](https://github.com/hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys) Check out and supercharge your network and virtualization journey!

+Happy Networking and Virtualizing! 🚀